Isabela (province): Spanish colonial period

 The province was placed under the jurisdiction of a governor (Lieutenant Colonel of Cavalry Francisco Contreras y Urtasun) with Ilagan as the capital, where it remains up to present.
-It was initially called Isabela de Luzón to differentiate from other places in the Philippines bearing the name of Isabela.
+It was initially called Isabela de Luzón and also Isabela del Norte to differentiate from other places in the Philippines bearing the name of Isabela.
 The new province was named after Queen Isabella II of Spain.
+During that time, the Spanish controlled only the areas along the Cagayan River, leaving the Mallig Plants, the Magat River and the Sierra Madre Mountains to Gaddang tribes.

+The Atta or Negritos were the first people in valley.
+They were later moved to the uplands or variably assimilated by the Austronesians, from whom the Ibanags, Itawes, Yogads, Gaddangs, Irayas, Malawegs, and Paranans descended - who actually came from one ethnicity.
+These are the people found by the Spaniards in the different villages along the rivers all over Cagayan Valley, including present Isabela.
+The Spaniards rightly judged that these various villagers came from a single racial stock and decided to make the Ibanag language the lingua franca, both civilly and ecclesiastically for the entire people of Cagayan which they called collectively as the Cagayanes which later was transliterated to become Cagayanos.

+Various other peoples, mainly the Ilocanos, Pangasinenses, Kapampangans and Tagalogs, as well as Visayans, Moros, Ivatans, and even foreigners like the Chinese, Indians, Arabs, Spaniards and others were further infused to the native Cagayanes to become the modern Cagayano, and Isabeleño in the exact province, that we know today.

-American era
+American colonial era

-Although the province did not play a major role in the revolt against Spain, it is in Palanan that the final pages of the Philippine Revolution were written when United States troops, led by General Frederick Funston, finally captured General Emilio Aguinaldo in the area on March 23, 1901.
-To commemorate this historical event, Dr. Philip S. Chua, MD, FACS, FPCS (now a cardiac surgeon in Las Vegas, Nevada, and Munster, Indiana, USA) then a 26-year-old medical missionary volunteer to the Work-A-Year-With-The-People's project of then Senator Raul S. Manglapus, Manuel Quezon Jr., and Ramon Magsaysay Jr., in 1962, while ministering to the health needs of the people in Palanan in his medical office at the Carmelite Convent, succeeded in convincing the town officials to construct a marker, a monument by the Palanan City Hall, right on the spot where General Aguinaldo was captured, to memorialize the historical event.
-The monument was inaugurated on June 12, 1962, Philippine Independence Day, and still stands today.
+Although the province did not play a major role in the revolt against Spain, it is in Palanan that the final pages of the Philippine Revolution were written when United States troops, led by General Frederick Funston, finally captured General Emilio Aguinaldo on March 23, 1901.
+To commemorate this historical event, in 1962 the town officials constructed a monument by the Palanan City Hall, right on the spot where General Aguinaldo was captured, to memorialize the historic event.
+The monument was inaugurated on June 12, 1962, Philippine Independence Day, and still stands.

 Isabela was re-organized as a province under the American military government through Act No. 210, passed August 24, 1901.

+The Americans built schools and other buildings and instituted changes in the overall political system.
+However, the province's economy remained predominantly agricultural, with rice replacing corn and tobacco as the principal crop.